Who Can Apply:

 2. Once you are nominated by your faculty representative, you may begin the application process.
 The online application form may be accessed here.

 3. You will need three letters of recommendation.
 Recommendations need to be obtained from individuals who know you best.

 4. If selected as a finalist, you will be asked to attend an interview.

-All Materials must be submitted by the appropriate due dates.
-Click here for a list of important dates and deadlines.
-Keep in mind campus deadlines may be earlier than these deadlines.
-Access campus deadlines here.
+All materials must be submitted by the appropriate due dates.
+See list of important dates and deadlines and keep in mind campus deadlines may be earlier than other deadlines.

-Truman’s first Rhode’s Scholarship recipient, Andrew McCall, recounts his application process here.
-McCall provides helpful advice for Rhodes Scholarship applicants.
+Truman’s first Rhode’s Scholarship recipient, Andrew McCall, provides helpful advice for Rhodes Scholarship applicants.

 If you have any other questions or if we may be of further assistance, please contact the Graduate Office.
 Good luck with your application process.